-How the Military Attracts New Recruits with Enlistment Bonuses
+How the Military Attracts New Recruits

 The United States military services use enlistment bonuses to attract recruits into jobs that are experiencing shortages in new recruit volunteers.
 Generally, these are set-cash amounts in exchange for agreeing to serve for four to six years in a specific military specialty.
 The Army offers bonuses for some two and three-year enlistments as well.

-Attracting New Military Recruits with Bonuses
+Attracting New Military Recruits

 There can be several reasons why the service may have problems attracting new recruits to some military specialties.
-Two of the most common are that the job has very high qualification standards and/or the job simply doesn't sound attractive.
+Two of the most common is that the job has very high qualification standards and/or the job simply doesn't sound attractive.